 Shaman Leveling Guide

-and race, that works for Alliance and Horde alike, I recommend you get a copy of the Booster Leveling
+that works for Alliance and Horde alike, I recommend you get a copy of the Booster Leveling

 Introduction -- How to Level a Shaman in WotLK